 Given the composition of the portfolio, projecting future liquidity is extremely difficult and speculative.
-To the extent possible, the Investment Adviser seeks to work with the underlying managers to liquidate the positions appropriately.
-The Board has asked the Investment Adviser to contact secondary market participants to gauge interest and bid levels on the smaller and less significant positions in the portfolio.
-Given the fact that the sale and transfer of illiquid holdings and liquidating funds often takes several months, the Board is considering disposing of these de-minimis positions to clean up the portfolio in advance of any managed wind down over the next 14 months from the approval of these financial statements.
+The Board has asked the Adviser to contact secondary market participants to gauge interest and bid levels on the smaller and less significant positions in the portfolio.
+Given that the sale and transfer of illiquid holdings and liquidating funds often takes several months, the Board has instructed the Investment Adviser to dispose of these de-minimis positions to clean up the portfolio in advance of any managed wind down over the next 14 months from the date of approving these Financial Statements.

-For further details on the liquidation timeline/future of the Company, please refer to page 3.
+For further details on the liquidation future of the Company, please refer to page 3.

-Hindsight Solutions Ltd. 19 October 2022
+Hindsight Solutions Ltd. 24 October 2023